New to bitcoin? Coin Cloud is here to help. Email us any question firstname.lastname@example.org

 Bitcoin is a new currency that was created in 2009 by an unknown person using the alias Satoshi Nakamoto.
 Transactions are made with no middle men – meaning, no banks!
 There are micro fees and no need to give your real name.
 More merchants are beginning to accept them: You can buy Dell computers, Microsoft products, webhosting services, pizza or even manicures.

 Bitcoins make online transactions quick, cheap, and easy.
-They be used to buy merchandise relatively anonymously.
+They be used to easily buy online merchandise.
 In addition, international payments are easy and cheap because bitcoins are not tied to any country or banking institution.
 Small businesses and online merchants may like them because there are no credit card fees.
 Some people just buy bitcoins as an investment, hoping that they’ll go up in value.

 Buy at a Coin Cloud ATM for cash